-Example 33 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data 55 attributes.
+Example 33 includes the subject matter of example 31, wherein the instructions in the computer program code further cause the one or more processing units to: terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data

-Example 34 includes the subject matter of example 33, wherein the instructions to terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data attributes are 60 executed based on at least one of the following: time, purpose, and location.
+Example 34 includes the subject matter of example 33, wherein the instructions to terminate the first temporally unique identifier's ability to identify the first data subject and retrieve the associated one or more data attributes are executed based on at least one of the following: time, purpose, and location.

-Example 35 includes the subject matter of example 31, wherein at least one of the one or more data attributes associated with the first temporally unique identifier relates 65 to an action, activity, process, purpose, identity, or trait of the first data subject.
+Example 35 includes the subject matter of example 31, wherein at least one of the one or more data attributes wherein the second identifier comprises an HTTP cookie.
+20 associated with the first temporally unique identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.